 Happipad’s platform was designed to be compliant with municipal bylaws from the beginning.
 You do not need to obtain a business license.
 You can house 2 or more renters at a time depending on your municipality.
 Your standard home insurance will cover you in most cases, however, you should always inform your provider of any changes.

 NOTE: You should always consult your strata bylaws (if applicable), and your home insurance provider before doing any rentals.

 4. Types of properties

-A major difference between Airbnb and Happipad lies in the types of rentals that can be listed, and the type of property that guests are looking for.
+A major difference between Airbnb and Happipad lies in the types of rental listing, and the type of properties guests are looking for.

 Airbnb allows the listing of entire estates, tiny homes, or individual bedrooms and shared spaces.
-Rentals may not always include a kitchen and shared spaces may have other residents or guests sharing bathrooms and common areas.
+Rentals may not always include a kitchen.
+Shared spaces may have other residents or guests sharing bathrooms and common areas.
 These rentals attract guests on vacation or short-term stays.

 Happipad only allows for renting of bedrooms or in-law suites where the host lives in the same home.
-Guests must be provided with access to a kitchen, a private or shared bathroom, and access to common areas of the home.
-These rentals attract guests looking for longer term stays who want to live in a secure and stable home.
+Renters must be provided with access to a kitchen, a private or shared bathroom, and access to common areas of the home.
+These rentals attract renters looking for longer-term stays who want to live in a secure and stable home.

 5. Rental terms and evictions